June 7, 2026

 May 1, 2026

-MAY 1, selected pics: yellow-crowned night heron
+MAY 1, selected pics: yellow-capped night heron

 Authors' Note: The above photos were taken by Giorgio Coniglio near the Charleston harbour in May 2026.
 The bird is focused on hunting in the pluff mud

-(sludge at low tide), likely for small fish, small reptiles, and its favorite foods -- crabs and crayfish.
+(sludge) at low tide, likely for small fish, small reptiles, and its favorite foods -- crabs and crayfish.

 You can review an illustrated poem about these herons, native only to the Americas, HERE.